rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * What metrics can be computed given these integrations?

 ### Assessment of burdens
 This analysis of NYC services adds to an existing body of work that assesses administrative burdens through journey and systems mapping.
+Based on an archetypal journey through the process, we can identify key burdens and their underlying causes.

 ## Challenges in civic service design
 The design and implementation of these services directly shapes their associated burdens and who bears them by default.
 These burdens are well-known to residents, program staff, and policymakers, yet they persist despite broad motivation to address them.
 Service design and implementation is complex and multifaceted, and there are many challenges associated with seemingly obvious solutions.
 We place service design challenges into three categories: Organizational, Operational, and Technical.
 By categorizing these challenges, we can consider which practical approaches may or may not be effective in addressing them.